jhollinger/fop-lang-rb/README.md

 # fop_lang

-Fop (Filter and OPperations language) is an experimental, tiny expression language in the vein of awk and sed.
+Fop (Filter and OPerations language) is an experimental, tiny expression language in the vein of awk and sed.
 This is a Ruby implementation.
 It is useful for simultaneously matching and transforming text input.

 ```ruby
 gem 'fop_lang'